 Do you have strep?

 If you suspect strep, get checked out by your doctor.
 If you have strep throat symptoms, you will get a rapid strep test, in which your doctor takes a throat swab; the results appear in minutes.
 If the results are positive, you’ll likely receive antibiotics.
 If the results are negative, you still may not be in the clear.
 Your doctor can also take a throat culture, which allows strep to grow on the swab.
 You’ll get a call in a day or two with the results, says Dr. Abramowitz.

 Yes, you do need to go to the doc

-Although strep throat is generally mild, children and teens can develop rheumatic fever if it’s left untreated, the CDC notes.
+Although strep throat is generally mild, children and teens can develop rheumatic fever (and eventually rheumatic heart disease) if it’s left untreated, the CDC notes.
 This condition can harm the heart, joints, brain, and skin.
 The good news is that once you’re diagnosed and treated, you’ll likely recover quickly.
 “You usually feel better after 24 to 48 hours of being on antibiotics,” says Dr. Abramowitz.
 Once you’re fever-free for 24 hours, it’s safe to head back to school or work without worrying about infecting others.
 Next, make sure you know these 6 clear symptoms of the flu.